openenclave/openenclave/doc/refman/doxygen-howto.md

 ### Boldface

-To bold text, use double asterisks as follow.
+To bold text, use double asterisks as follows.

 ```
 /**